NitinJoshi10/ChatBot/README.md

 This chatbot was created to demonstrate how computers can understand and respond to human language.
 It's a fun project to show how artificial intelligence can be used to interact with people in a conversational way.

-**Who made it?**

-This chatbot was made by Nitin Joshi as a personal project.
-It's not perfect, but it's a good starting point for learning about natural language processing and chatbot development.

 **Have fun chatting!**